Right to buy

 Depending on the lawful basis on which the Council relies on for processing your personal data you may not always be able to exercise some of these rights.
 For more information about your rights please visit the ICO's website.

 Data Protection Officer

-The Council's Data Protection Officer can be contacted on:
+The Council's Data Protection Officer can be contacted at

 Information Governance Team